rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 Humans cross-referencing such uses and definitions may find themselves similarly baffled.

-With this change, both humans and tools can limit the scope of their search and avoid looking for definitions inside other functions or items, without missing any relevant definitions.
+This change helps humans limit the scope of their search and avoid looking for definitions inside other functions or items, without missing any relevant definitions.
+If in the future we manage to forbid it entirely within a subsequent Rust edtion, tools will be able to rely on this as well.

 # Explanation
 [explanation]: #explanation